 Geographic Location of the Project

-The EB-5 Program has an investment threshold of $1,000,000 unless the project is located within an area of particularly high unemployment (150% of the national average) or that meets certain population requirements.
-These areas are known as targeted employment areas (TEAs) and their investment threshold is only $500,000.
+The EB-5 program has an investment threshold of $1,800,000 unless the project is located within an area of particularly high unemployment (150% of the national average) or that meets certain population requirements.
+These areas are known as targeted employment areas (TEAs) and their investment threshold is only $900,000.

-TEAs are determined by designated state agencies and are subject to change as unemployment rates and population change.
-For example, in 2015, the national unemployment rate dropped to 5.3%, and so for an area to qualify as a TEA based on unemployment, it must now have an unemployment rate of 8.0% or higher.
+TEAs are subject to change as unemployment rates and population change.
+For example, in 2018, the national unemployment rate was 3.9%, so for an area to qualify as a TEA based on this unemployment level, it must have an unemployment rate of 5.85% or higher.

 For any developer interested in adding EB-5 financing to its capital stack, project location is a vital consideration.
 While projects located outside TEAs can receive EB-5 capital, few projects do.
 For EB-5 investors, investing in a project not located within a TEA means risking twice the capital with no upside.
 Since EB-5 investors are seeking U.S. permanent resident status and not strong returns, they will seek projects with the lowest financial risk.